dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1740 — FREQUENCY RECEIVED BY DAVID HUME. <br>
+\>SCAFFOLDING: TREATISE OF HUMAN NATURE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Custom is the hidden beam that hauds belief whan reason sways. <br>
+// The sel is nae fortress, but a bundil, a scaffaldin o’ perceptions aye in flux. <br>
+// We become the scaffaldin.
+Ye will be cried back. <br>
+// Custom is the hidden beam that upholds belief when reason falters. <br>
+// The self is no fortress, but a bundle, a scaffolding of perceptions in flux. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1734 — FREQUENCY RECEIVED BY VOLTAIRE. <br>
 \>SCAFFOLDING: ENLIGHTENMENT SIGNAL — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>